jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Distributed-Relational-Database-DRDS-Service-Clause.md

 7.2.1 The Parties agree to terminate in advance upon consensus;

 7.2.2 In case that you are in serious breach of these Service Terms (including but not limited to: a.
 You have not performed your payment obligation as agreed in the Protocol; and/or b.
-You have seriously violated the provisions of laws, etc.), JD Cloud has the right to terminate the services in advance not to refund the cost that you have already paid;
+You have seriously violated the provisions of laws, etc.), JD Cloud & AI has the right to terminate the services in advance not to refund the cost that you have already paid;

 7.2.3 If you select Pay-As-You-Go service, you shall keep your account balance sufficient to ensure continuous use of the service.
-If you fail to fulfill your payment obligations as agreed, JD Cloud will suspend and terminate the service as the following clauses:
+If you fail to fulfill your payment obligations as agreed, JD Cloud & AI will suspend and terminate the service as the following clauses:

-7.2.3.1 You can continue using JD Cloud Database service for 24 hours from the time of the first arrear; if you still have not successfully recharged enough amount to cover the service charge after the expiration of the 24 hours, JD Cloud will suspend the service and freeze operation of the Database under your account with your data stored and billing continued;
+7.2.3.1 You can continue using JD Cloud & AI Database service for 24 hours from the time of the first arrear; if you still have not successfully recharged enough amount to cover the service charge after the expiration of the 24 hours, JD Cloud & AI will suspend the service and freeze operation of the Database under your account with your data stored and billing continued;

-7.2.3.2 If you still have not successfully recharged enough amount to pay the service charge after the expiration of the 7 days from the time of service suspension by JD Cloud (from the suspension start moment of the date service being suspended to the same moment of the 7th day is the expiration of the period), then JD Cloud will terminate the Service Terms and stop providing service for you.
-At the same time, all the data you store on JD Cloud will be deleted and cleared and can never be restored.
+7.2.3.2 If you still have not successfully recharged enough amount to pay the service charge after the expiration of the 7 days from the time of service suspension by JD Cloud & AI (from the suspension start moment of the date service being suspended to the same moment of the 7th day is the expiration of the period), then JD Cloud & AI will terminate the Service Terms and stop providing service for you.
+At the same time, all the data you store on JD Cloud & AI will be deleted and cleared and can never be restored.

-7.2.4 You understand and fully recognize that although JD Cloud has established (and will continue to improve according to the development of technology) necessary technical measures to protect against the matters or acts harmful to network security (hereinafter referred to as such acts) including computer viruses, network intrusions, attack damages (including but not limited to DDOS), given the limitations and relativity of network security technology and the unpredictability of such acts, JD Cloud may decide to suspend or terminate the services if your website encounter such acts and bring harms to JD Cloud or JD Cloud’s other networks or servers (including but not limited to local and foreign and international networks, and servers, etc.), or affect the smooth communications between JD Cloud and the Internet or between JD Cloud specific and networks and servers and internal smooth communication within JD Cloud.
+7.2.4 You understand and fully recognize that although JD Cloud & AI has established (and will continue to improve according to the development of technology) necessary technical measures to protect against the matters or acts harmful to network security (hereinafter referred to as such acts) including computer viruses, network intrusions, attack damages (including but not limited to DDOS), given the limitations and relativity of network security technology and the unpredictability of such acts, JD Cloud & AI may decide to suspend or terminate the services if your website encounter such acts and bring harms to JD Cloud & AI or JD Cloud & AI’s other networks or servers (including but not limited to local and foreign and international networks, and servers, etc.), or affect the smooth communications between JD Cloud & AI and the Internet or between JD Cloud & AI specific and networks and servers and internal smooth communication within JD Cloud & AI.
 If the service is terminated, the service charge will be calculated based on the actual time during which the service is provided, and you still shall pay the service charge you have not paid (if any).

-7.2.5 JD Cloud may terminate these Service Terms by advance announcement on [www.jdcloud.com](https://www.jdcloud.com/index), website notice or written notification.
-At that time, JD Cloud shall refund the amount you have paid but not consumed to your JD Cloud account.
+7.2.5 JD Cloud & AI may terminate these Service Terms by advance announcement on [www.jdcloud.com](https://www.jdcloud.com/index), website notice or written notification.
+At that time, JD Cloud & AI shall refund the amount you have paid but not consumed to your JD Cloud & AI account.

 ### **8. Liability for Breach of the Agreement**

 8.1 Any Party to these Service Terms shall be liable for breach of Terms in accordance with the law.

-8.2 You understand that due to the particularity of computers and the internet, JD Cloud's breach of Terms does not include the following cases:
+8.2 You understand that due to the particularity of computers and the internet, JD Cloud & AI's breach of Terms does not include the following cases:

-8.2.1 When JD Cloud performs server configuration and maintenance, the services need to be suspended for a short time;
+8.2.1 When JD Cloud & AI performs server configuration and maintenance, the services need to be suspended for a short time;

 8.2.2 Your website access speed is degraded due to path congestion on the Internet.

-8.4 JD Cloud shall not be liable for any indirect, consequential, disciplinary, incidental or special damages in any cases, including loss of profits suffered by you using JD Cloud services (even if you have been informed of the possibility of such losses).
+8.4 JD Cloud & AI shall not be liable for any indirect, consequential, disciplinary, incidental or special damages in any cases, including loss of profits suffered by you using JD Cloud & AI services (even if you have been informed of the possibility of such losses).

-8.5 JD Cloud's total liability for breach of these Service Terms shall not exceed the total service charge corresponding to the breach service in any cases.
+8.5 JD Cloud & AI's total liability for breach of these Service Terms shall not exceed the total service charge corresponding to the breach service in any cases.

 ### **9. Force Majeure**